 - SOS alerts: make sure your lone workers are in safe hands

 - MTPAS enabled: resilient 2-way communications during an emergency*

-Respond Paging supports dual-frequency paging, allowing the device to simultaneously receive messages on local onsite paging systems as well as PageOne’s national paging network.
-SMS fall-back is also supported; Diverting messages via the mobile network if the pager is unable to detect either paging network.
-Combine both services to protect your communications with true Triple-Resilience alerting for critical messaging.
+The Responder device supports dual-frequency paging, allowing the device to simultaneously receive messages on local onsite paging systems as well as PageOne’s national paging network.
+GSM fall-back also ensure messages are also transmitted via the mobile network to increase message throughput and coverage, offering unique Triple-Resilience assurance for your critical messaging.